Building a Flow

 Key building terms to know

-Cards: Cards group steps together and add organization to your flow.
+Cards: Cards group steps together and add organization to your Flow.
 They also feature a rich-text editor to give detailed descriptors and provide additional context to your step groups.

 Working with steps

-Parabola flows are composed of steps.
+Parabola Flows are composed of steps.
 Every step does a specific task, like find and replace or filter your data.
 We can place steps anywhere on our canvas.
 Drag them around and connect them to each other to pass data.

-Main building blocks of a flow
+Main building blocks of a Flow

 Finding steps

-Steps can be found using the builder toolbar at the top of the page.
+Steps can be found using the canvas toolbar at the top of the page.
 You can search for steps by typing in keywords, or click “Integrations” or “Transforms” to see the complete list of steps in those sections.

 To understand what a step does, hover over it and an explanatory tool tip will appear: